Roopesht/Roopesht/README.md

-Founder of **Ojasa Mirai** • AI & Generative AI Trainer • Ex-Architect with global experience • Passionate about building scalable systems and sharing knowledge
+Founder of **Ojasa Mirai**
+• Experienced technologist with deep expertise in software development, architecture, and scalable systems
+• Global exposure across the US, Europe, and Asia
+• Delivers **AI & Generative AI training** with an engaging, real-world approach
+• Known for turning complex topics into clear, practical learning experiences

 <!---
 Roopesht/Roopesht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.